National Electrical Code Top Ten Tips:

 run a grounding conductor "with circuit conductors inside the

-- NEC 110.58.
+- 110.58.
 Disconnecting Means.
 You must have a disconnect within

 sight of each transformer or motor.
 This allows a person to lock out